bradbase/xlcalculator/README.md

 - Refactor model and evaluator to use pass-by-object-reference for values of cells which then get "used"/referenced by ranges, defined names and formulas
 - Refactor to ensure the function library only ever gets a non-koala datatype (eg; should only ever get types from pandas, numpy or Python built-in)
 - BUGS:
-  - If you delete the sheets which are associated with a defined name, file reading breaks.
   - Ranges aren't being tokenized or eval properly.
 Example found in the function CHOOSE
-  - #NUM! raises an ExcelError which cascades.
-A #NUM! error is a legitimate value for a cell.